andrewchambers/bupstash/doc/man/bupstash-get.1.md

 The get command uses the same query caching mechanisms as bupstash-list(1), check that page for more information on the query cache.

+## SPARSE FILES

+When getting a directory as a tarball sparse files are not treated specially, to restore sparse files while preserving the file holes use `bupstash restore` instead.

 ## OPTIONS